MLHale/GenCyber-web-content/day1/virtualization-primer.md

 ### Launch an existing VM

+VirtualBox also allows launching VMs that others may have created.
+We will use this feature to load a previously configured development environment.

-Check C:/ISO/GenCyber folder for with `.ova` extension.
-If it exists, from VirtualBox select `File --> Import Appliance` menu option.
+> Check C:/ISO/GenCyber folder for files with `.ova` extension.
+If such files exist, then from VirtualBox select the `File --> Import Appliance` menu option to import them.

 > ![vminstall](../img/virtualization/30-importappliance.png)